Hatzalah: Patient advocacy

+Funding

+Across the world, Hatzalah organisations make money by fundraising, either by fundraising dinners, or via public matching funds.

 Interaction with other agencies

 At times, there have been difficulties in dealing with outside organizations, including other first-responders.

 On February 20, 2013, the Federal Communications Commission granted Chevrah Hatzalah's request for a waiver to obtain calling party numbers (CPN), even when callers have caller ID blocking.
-Calls to 911 are exempt from CPN blocking, but calls to Chevrah Hatzalah do not go through 911.
+In the United States, this type of CPN blocking waiver is normally only given to 911 call centers, but Chevrah Hatzalah does not receive calls through 911.
 Other Hatzalah dispatch numbers, including other New York State Hatzalah groups, do not have this waiver, but some are working on it.

 In general, branches have excellent relations with state and local police and EMS.

 An example of those operating in uneven, or otherwise especially challenging situations is Catskills Hatzolah, handling the swelling summer crowd.

-Israel's United Hatzalah has shared its expertise with a group of Arab volunteers from East Jerusalem, to form an emergency first response unit called Nuran.
-The group since has been dismantled, and the volunteers were incorporated in United Hatzalah.
+Israel's United Hatzalah has shared its expertise with a group of Palestinian volunteers from East Jerusalem, to form an emergency first response unit called Nuran.
+The group has since been dismantled, and the volunteers were incorporated into United Hatzalah.